-Fig. 2.
+Figure 2.
 Profiles of (a) potential temperature, Ө, (b) water vapor mixing ratio (g/kg), and (c) aerosol number concentration per mass of air (#/mg) obtained from PCASP during the aircraft’s ascents and/or descents.
 The profiles shown are one out of many soundings for each day and are denoted in Table A1.
 The color bar shows the number of research flight (RF #), shown in Table A1.

 Fig. 3